SeedSigner/seedsigner/README.md

 2. seedsigner_0_5_x.img.zip.sha256
 3. seedsigner_0_5_x.img.zip.sha256.sig

-Once the files have all finished downloading, follow the steps below to verify and to write the software onto a MicroSD card.
+Once the files have all finished downloading, follow the steps below to verify, and to write the software onto a MicroSD card.
 Then insert the MicroSD into your assembled hardware and turn on the USB power.
-Allow about 45 seconds for our logo to appear, and then you  can being using your Seedsinger!
+Allow about 45 seconds for our logo to appear, and then you can being using your Seedsigner!

 **Note:** The version numbers of the latest files will be higher than this example, but the naming format will be the same.

-## Verifying that the downloaded files are authentic (optional but recommended!)
+## Verifying that the downloaded files are authentic (An optional but recommended step!)
 You can quickly verify that the downloaded software is both authentic and unaltered, by following these instructions.

 This step assumes you are running the commands from a computer where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed, and that you know [how to navigate on a terminal](https://terminalcheatsheet.com/guides/navigate-terminal).

-Begin in the same folder where you have saved the download files.
-(Which will most likely be your Downloads folder.)

 ### Import the public key of the SeedSigner Project into your computer

 The *fetch-keys*  command below will import the SeedSigner projects public key from a popular online keyserver called *Keybase.io*, into your computers *keychain*.
 The Keybase.io website service allows you to independently verify that the key is authentic and that it belongs to the organization it claims to represent.
-Keybase has checked it cryptographically and it has saved and matched in 3 separate online locations (On Twitter, on the Seedsigner.com website and lastly in the github.com/seedsigner software repository).
+Keybase has checked it cryptographically and it has been saved and matched in 3 separate online locations already.
+These are: Twitter.com/seedsigner, on the Seedsigner.com website and lastly our software repository on Github github.com/seedsigner.

 If you need more information, please open the website <a href="https://www.Keybase.io/SeedSigner" target="_blank">KeyBase.io/SeedSigner</a> (it opens in a separate tab or window)

-Now run this command (from inside the same folder that you saved the  downloaded files into):
+To begin, run fetch-keys command shown below (from inside the *same folder* that you saved the  downloaded files into).

 ```
 gpg --fetch-keys https://keybase.io/SeedSigner/pgp_keys.asc
 ```
 When  the command completes successfully, it will display a numeric ID, as circled in red in the example below.
-We will use that numeric ID in the next step.
+We will use that numeric ID in the subsequent steps.
+Please ignore the email address shown, because it is not part of the verification.

 ![SS - Keybase PubKey import with Fingerprint shown (New import or update of the key)](https://user-images.githubusercontent.com/91296549/174248861-7961c038-1fbf-47a1-a110-146cb218b1c8.jpg)

-### Verifying that your signature file is signed by the right person(s)
+### Verifying that the signature file is signed by the correct person(s)

-The *verify* command below, identifies *who exactly* created the signature file (.sig).
+The next command, which is the *verify* command, identifies *who exactly* created the signature file (.sig) you downloaded earlier.
-The output of this verify command is the all-important *signers* fingerprint, and it is this fingerprint that you will visually compare to the fingerprint ID shown at Keybase.io/SeedSigner.
+The output will display the all-important *signers* fingerprint, and it is this fingerprint ID which you must compare to keybase.io/seedsigner, yourself.
-If the ID matches, then you know it was seedsigner who signed it.

-(More specifically, the verify command determines *which* key pair already installed on your computer, signed the sha256.sig file.
-It does this cryptographically comparing the sha25.sig file to its unsigned equivalent (the .sha256 file).) using the public key already imported into your computer's keystore.
+(More specifically, the verify command determines *which* key pair already installed on your computer, actually signed the sha256.sig file.
+It does this by comparing cryptographically the sha25.sig file to its unsigned equivalent (the .sha256 file).), using the public key already imported into your computer.

 ```
 gpg --verify seedsigner_0_*_*.img.zip.sha256.sig